s1lv3r-website/astro-rewrite/src/blogposts/my-experience-installing-nix-os.md

 This leads me into my second main problem: The documentation is... something.
 Configuration documentation is seemingly spread across 10 different websites, all of which having something the others don't have.
 The [nix wiki](https://wiki.nixos.org/) is a good starting point and a good resource for basic configuration, but the second I needed anything else I found myself digging down GitHub issues, Nix search sites, and my friends' DMs.

+Finally, and again, Nitpick (I do that a lot, huh): Running VSCode through the [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension was... not easy.
+Turns out the node binary that ships with that extension and the remote server is dynamically linked, which NixOS doesn't support without additional configuration.
+That in and of itself isn't necessarily bad, as there are workarounds.

+The issue I encountered after that though, that was a bit annoying.
+Turns out if I choose the [patched binary workaround](https://github.com/K900/vscode-remote-workaround), the remote server gets ran in [bubblewrap](https://github.com/containers/bubblewrap), making `sudo` unavailable, meaning I had to have an open terminal on the laptop itself for rebuilding the system.
+Now I admit, my use case is... different than a lot of others'.
+But: Slight annoyance.

 <!--
 - lack of filesystem hierarchy standard following
 - vscode remote in bwrap, sudo issues
 -->

 # The confusing

+Then come the parts that are just kinda... confusing?
+They're not inherently bad, just not intuitive for a new user.

+First: The (at least) 5 different way to install packages:

+- `systemPackages`
+- `packages`
+- `programs`
+- home-manager `packages`
+- `wayland.windowManager`

+After using and working with Nix a bit more I do understand *why* it is this way.
+All of them serve a different purpose, and configure a slightly different part of the system.
+But knowing which to use when was maybe one of the most confusing things for me as a new user.

+Next: User services.
+Ohhh did I ever struggle with user services.

 <!--
 - systemPackages vs packages vs programs vs home-manager packages (e.g. sway) vs wayland.windowManager